 In addition, girls in grades 5 and 7, and boys in grade 9, will require scoliosis screenings.

+A dental certificate which states a child has been seen by a dentist or dental hygienist is also asked for at the same time.
+A list of dentists and registered dental hygienists who offer dental services on a free or reduced cost basis is available from the school upon request.
 Communication between private and school health staff is important for safe and effective care at school.
 Health care providers may not share health information with school health staff without a parent or guardian’s signed permission.
-Parents are asked to talk to their child’s health care provider about signing a consent form for the school at the time of the child’s appointment for the examination.
+Parents are asked to talk to their child’s healthcare provider about signing a consent form for the school at the time of the child’s appointment for the examination.

 New York state requires schools to track each student’s body mass index (BMI) and weight status category as part of school health examinations.
 Every year, the New York State Department of Health surveys some schools for the number of students in each of six possible weight status categories.